stewartmjustin/Eulers-Number-Calculators/README.md

 ## Compile

-Enter 'make' into the command line to compile the C, Fortran and Ada programs.
+Enter 'make' into the command line to compile the C, Fortran, and Ada programs.

 ## Execution